RSA & RSG

 Yes, this course is accredited under the Australian Qualifications Framework (AQF), Australian Skills Quality Authority (ASQA).

-Upon successful completion of this course, participants will receive a nationally recognised statement of attainment for two units of competency:
+Upon successful completion of this course, you will receive a nationally recognised statement of attainment for two units of competency:

 - SITHFAB021 Provide responsible service of alcohol.